What Does a Public Relations Specialist Do?

 “They develop and implement communication strategies and tactics to promote the organization's brand, products or services, and manage crisis communications when necessary,” Moore said.
 “Public relations specialists also monitor media coverage, manage social media channels and organize events to create positive publicity for the organization.”

-Wilkinson said that strategy often includes using technology to determine desired messaging and target audiences, while implementation could involve writing press releases or speeches, responding to inquiries on social media, answering journalists’ questions and scheduling interviews.
-They may also coach individuals on communicating with the public, including speaking and crafting online posts, according to the BLS.
+Implementation could involve writing press releases or speeches, responding to inquiries on social media, answering questions from journalists and scheduling interviews, she said.
+They may also coach individuals on communicating with the public, according to the BLS.

 Building and maintaining relationships with members of the media is an important aspect of a PR specialist’s responsibilities.
 These relationships are invaluable in moments of crisis or controversy.